lek-tin/hashnopolis/content/post/subsets-ii.md

         for i in range(index, len(nums)):
             print("i: ", i)
             print("-------------------")
+            # Only use the last one of duplicates, for example, 4,4,4,_4_,5
             if i > index and nums[i] == nums[i - 1]: continue
             # Choose to add nums[i] to the dfs function
             given_arr.append(nums[i])